Team capabilities

 Consistent relationship building

-Like any entrepreneurial effort, you will have to build relationships, sell the benefits of accessibility and engage in cultural study.
+Like any entrepreneurial effort, you will have to build relationships, sell the benefits of accessibility through a consistent roadshow of presentations and demonstrations, all while studying the reaction.

 You’ll need people who can build long-term relationships to effectively build an accessibility team capable of meeting your strategic goals.
 If it’s a grassroots effort, your success will start with gaining leadership support for a dedicated team.